Did Life Change My Hair Or Did My Hair Change My Life?

 If I remember correctly, the first time I dyed my hair, it was a reddish brown.
 And it only appears ~dyed~ when I'm outdoors or when light shines on it.
 So you can only imagine how much I wanted to hang out at the zen garden or walk around the red brick road as much as possible in school.

 The verdict?
-At a time when I wasn't yet fully-formed as a person, perhaps I also wasn't fully committed to anything yet, which I believe is ALSO the reason why I didn't go for anything drastic.
-So in this case, I may as well say that it was life that influenced my hair choices.
+At a time when I wasn't yet fully-formed as a person, perhaps I also wasn't fully committed to anything yet, which I believe is also the reason why I didn't go for anything drastic.
+So in this case, it was life that influenced my hair choices.

 THE BLONDE LIFESTYLE